Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do you ever feel guilty enjoying a tasty treat while your cat glares at you, obviously wanting you to indulge it with a taste as well?
 It’s common for pet owners to feel this way.
 After all, every time you’re eating something delicious, your cat makes it clear that they want a piece for themselves.
 Sometimes, this is perfectly acceptable, such as when you’re eating fish or chicken that hasn’t been seasoned with onions or garlic.
 But many foods that are harmless or even healthy for humans can be potential hazards for our cats.

 Honey is sweet and scrumptious with a delectable scent that attracts cats just like it attracts people.
 If you’re eating honey, your cat is likely to want a taste, and in this case, a taste is harmless.
-Cats can eat honey in small doses without suffering ill effects.
-However, you should always practice moderation when offering honey to a cat, as too much honey can cause problems for your feline friend, which we’ll discuss in this article.
+But in general, no, cats should not eat honey, even though a small dose will not make your cat ill.
+Honey is high in carbohydrates, and regularly feeding it to your cat can cause problems, which we discuss in this article.

 Is Honey Toxic for Felines?